cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A big number of individuals (more than 300) have contributed to CT1, normally complimentary in their free time (some are listed in the dialog box you get after double clicking the "About" dialog box).
-We are extremely grateful to these persons.
+We are extremely grateful to these person.

 I'd like to mention some outstanding software developers / architects within the CT1 project.
 Their empowered and long-time dedication